 Hi, I’m an Associate Professor and FRBC/West Fraser research chair in the Ecosystem Science and Management Progam at UNBC.
-I consider myself to be a quantitative forest scientist, and I work to understand the trade-offs and synergies among economic production, ecosystem services and conservation in forested ecosystems.
+I consider myself to be a quantitative conservation scientist, and I work to understand the trade-offs and synergies among economic production, ecosystem services and conservation in natural and human modified ecosystems.
 I received my PhD in Forest Conservation from the University of Queensland in 2011.
 I undertook two ARC post-doc fellowships before moving to the University of Northern British Columbia in 2016.
 I am passionate about using quantitative spatial analyses to inform real-world forest management decisions that balance what are often conflicting values.

 Dr Michelle Venter, University of Northern British Columbia

 Michelle is based at the University of North British Columbia’s Ecosystem Science and Management Program, where she is a post-doc in the IFD lab.
 She completed her PhD in forest ecology and carbon management at James Cook University in 2016, where she was supervised by Professor Michael Bird.
 Michelle is passionate about community-based resource management issues, and thrives on challenging field work, having spent two years as a biologist aboard Bering Sea trawlers, two years surveying in Australia’s sweltering Outback and three years establishing an elevational transect in the remote and rugged tropical forests of Papua New Guinea.